South Carolina embraces wind energy with turbine research center

 California is set to nearly double its wind and solar power generation over the next seven years as utility companies try to meet the state’s requirement to source 33 percent of energy from renewables by 2020, regulators said.

+The East Coast has less wind generation on land than Midwestern and western states.
+Offshore wind turbines are more common there.

-The Southeast does not have as much wind as Midwestern and Western states.
-But the East Coast has promising offshore wind resources and shallower water at sea than other U.S. coasts, making offshore wind turbines easier and cheaper to build, Rigas said.
+The East Coast has shallower water at sea than other U.S. coasts, making offshore wind turbines easier and cheaper to build, Rigas said.

-Deepwater Wind, a privately held wind power developer, is racing to build the first U.S. offshore wind farm off Rhode Island ahead of Massachusetts’ large, long-delayed large Cape Wind project that would place 100 or more turbines in Nantucket Sound.

-Small commercial or demonstration offshore wind projects are also being developed in New Jersey, Maryland and Virginia.

-The center in South Carolina will also house a 15-megawatt electrical grid simulator allowing manufacturers to test any electrical device from charging systems for electric cars to wind and solar devices.
+The center in South Carolina will also house a 15 megawatt electrical grid simulator allowing manufacturers to test any electrical device from charging systems for electric cars to wind and solar devices.
+(Editing by Kevin Gray and Bob Burgdorfer)

-(The paragraph 9 of this story has been corrected by removing sentence stating that offshore wind turbines are more common on the East Coast )